Mirror83/USSDuctation/README.md

-# StudentConnect: Empowering Education via USSD and SMS
+# USSDucation: Empowering Education via USSD and SMS
 ## Problem Statement:
 Education systems often face challenges in reaching students efficiently, especially in resource-constrained environments.
 Many students lack smartphones or reliable internet access.
 How can we bridge this gap and provide essential services to all students?